datacarpentry/image-processing/_episodes/09-challenges.md

 > > ~~~
 > > {: .language-python}
 > >
-> > Now we can easily do this analysis on all the images via a for loop:
+> > Now we can do this analysis on all the images via a for loop:
 > >
 > > ~~~
 > > for image_filename in ["data/colonies-01.tif", "data/colonies-02.tif", "data/colonies-03.tif"]: